 - Cardiovascular health: Damage to blood vessels anywhere in your body can also damage brain cells.
 Limit harm to your blood vessels by not smoking, maintaining a healthy weight, and practicing a diet with low cholesterol and blood sugar.

 - Exercise: Increased blood and oxygen flow, a benefit of physical exercise, may help lower the risk of dementia.

 All-in-all, dementia sufferers are one of the most difficult to care for.
 The physical and emotional toll of caring for a family member with dementia is high.
 For this reason, many of those with dementia decline more quickly given the lack of tools and knowledge available to family/friend caretakers.

 Once a loved one is diagnosed with dementia, it is recommended to seek out help from a licensed caretaker, nurse, or a Memory Care facility like Sandyside.

-24/7 CARE.
-SANDYSIDE SPECIALIZES IN MEMORY-RELATED ILLNESS.
-OUR SKILLED 24 HOUR STAFF KNOWS HOW TO MAINTAIN AN ENVIRONMENT THAT FITS THE NEEDS OF YOUR LOVED ONE.
+24/7 MEMORY CARE.
+SANDYSIDE SPECIALIZES IN MEMORY-RELATED ILLNESS LIKE DEMENTIA/ALZHEIMER’S. OUR EXPERIENCED STAFF KNOWS HOW TO MEET THE NEEDS OF YOUR LOVED ONE.

-LIVING THE BEST LIFE.
-EXPERT STAFF, DELUXE AMENITIES, AND ENGAGING ACTIVITIES MEAN OUR RESIDENTS SPEND LESS TIME WORRYING AND MORE TIME DOING WHAT MAKES THEM HAPPY.
+IT MEANS NO WORRIES.
+FRIENDLY STAFF, UNBEATABLE AMENITIES, AND COMMUNAL EVENTS MEAN OUR RESIDENTS SPEND LESS TIME WORRYING AND MORE TIME ENJOYING THEMSELVES!